kangwonlee/gemini-python-tutor/README.md

 ## Contact
 * If you have any questions or feedback, please contact the author : https://github.com/kangwonlee.

+## License

+This project is licensed under the BSD 3-Clause License + Do No Harm.

+Copyright (c) 2024 Kangwon Lee

 ## Acknowledgements

 This project is based on the [python-github-action-template](https://github.com/cicirello/python-github-action-template) by Vincent A. Cicirello, licensed under the MIT License.